-Shipping is the most globalised of all industries, and that brings a cost for the officers and ratings on merchant vessels.
-Seafarers are the first to suffer from the unchecked and unfair competition in the shipping industry, a persistent hire-and-fire culture, and the ups and downs of the global business cycle.
-The global nature of shipping also makes it difficult to enforce social rights for seafarers, while Flags of Convenience let employers dodge taxes and avoid rules that defend decent working conditions.
+Shipping is the most globalised of all industries, bringing a cost for the officers and ratings on merchant vessels.
+Seafarers are the first to suffer from unchecked and unfair competition in the shipping industry, a persistent hire-and-fire culture, and the ups and downs of the global business cycle.
+The global nature of shipping also makes it challenging to enforce social rights for seafarers, while Flags of Convenience let employers dodge taxes and avoid rules that defend decent working conditions.

-Alongside this fundamental attack on European seafarers, there are many other threats to the number and quality of seafaring jobs.
+Alongside this fundamental attack on European seafarers, there are many other threats to the number and quality of maritime jobs.

-The size of the crew on merchant vessels is decreasing, and this trend is bound to continue with the emergence of new technologies and the increasing digitalisation of the sector.
+The size of the crew on merchant’s vessels is decreasing, and this trend is bound to continue with the emergence of new technologies and the increasing digitalisation of the sector.

-It is becoming more difficult to guarantee decent shore leave – an opportunity for seafarers to relax and recharge, or to seek help if they are being badly treated by their employer.
-Increased security measures make it difficult for seafarers to leave the ship, and the more rapid turnover of cargo means vessels spend less time in port.
+It is becoming more challenging to guarantee decent shore leave – an opportunity for seafarers to relax and recharge or to seek help if their employer is poorly treating them.
+Increased security measures make it difficult for seafarers to leave the ship, and the more rapid cargo turnover means vessels spend less time in port.

-Seafarers suffer a high occurrence of occupational deaths, injuries and illnesses when compared to land-based professions.
+Seafarers suffer a higher occurrence of occupational deaths, injuries and illnesses than land-based professions.

 There is a growing trend to criminalise seafarers in case of maritime accidents, and seafarers are sometimes left stranded without legal support in the event of ship abandonment.

-Despite these difficulties, shipping is still an advanced industry which provides remarkable career opportunities for the skilled individuals who are willing to work in this environment.
-The ETF is doing its utmost to improve the working lives of European seafarers and guarantee that they get the recognition, respect and decent conditions that they deserve.
+Despite these difficulties, shipping is still an advanced industry that provides remarkable career opportunities for skilled individuals willing to work in this environment.
+The ETF is doing its utmost to improve the working lives of European seafarers and guarantee that they get the recognition, respect and decent conditions they deserve.

 The solutions to the maltreatment of seafarers lie in ensuring that the competitive climate is regulated and operators are encouraged to compete on quality and not on costs.
-ETF works to promote job security for national seafarers, and protect the maritime skills base and local knowledge clusters.
+ETF promotes job security for national seafarers and protects the maritime skills base and local knowledge clusters.
 We do this by advocating for high EU standards and a level playing field for all who want to trade in European waters.
-We will pursue every possible avenue to ensure the resilience of European shipping and maritime know-how, and ensure that quality and fair shipping is rewarded.
-That is how Europe can champion a race to the top on social, environmental and safety standards, for the benefit of the more than 272000 seafarers we represent.
+We will pursue every possible avenue to ensure the resilience of European shipping and maritime know-how and that quality and fair shipping are rewarded.
+That is how Europe can champion a race to the top on social, environmental and safety standards to benefit the more than 272000 seafarers we represent.